 Even if it doesn’t cover everything, the map covers an awful lot.
 And, you may have noticed, our council has a long way to go before it begins to reach even its own targets set in the boroughs cycling strategy back in 2017.
 Let alone everything on our map.

-So, as we approach the elections in 2022, we have pulled out some of the key priorities from the map, which we believe it would be reasonable to expect any council to deliver in one term, especially one which has declared a climate emergency, has declared a commitment to increasing active travel and desperately needs to sort out the unacceptable levels of congestion, road danger and noise and air pollution its residents currently suffer.
+So, as we approach 2 years on from the elections in 2022, we have pulled out some of the key priorities from the map, which we believe it would be reasonable to expect any council to deliver in one term, especially one which has declared a climate emergency, has declared a commitment to increasing active travel and desperately needs to sort out the unacceptable levels of congestion, road danger and noise and air pollution its residents currently suffer.
 Enabling those who want to cycle to do so is one strand in any policy to tackle these issues.

 The key pledges we are asking the council to commit to are available here, summarised below as follows.